subham-dhakal/tanstack-query-sample-project/README.md

 In this sample project, we demonstrate how to use Tanstack Query for data fetching and caching, Zustand for state management, and integrate with the DummyJSON API to fetch mock product data.
 The project allows you to:

 - Fetch product data from the DummyJSON API.
+- Implement pagination to navigate through multiple pages of product listings.
+- Add new products
 - Filter products by categories.
-- Search for products by name.
+- Search for products.